IACR/conference-template/README.md

 ## REQUIRED: THE BASICS

+There are a number of places in the pages that require you to edit them, but you are free to edit anything you like.
+Some things are supplied by downloading a json file for basic metadata, the program committee, and the program.
+Other things require you to edit the text in a specific page, and we have marked them with `class="editMe"` to make them stand out in red.
+When you edit these things, you should remove the `"editMe"` class.

 ### Changing the conference names/dates/location

 Assuming that your conference is listed in the [IACR calendar of